fmrifrey/umvsasl/README.md

 To select the pulse sequence, choose any basic sequence (i.e. 3-plane localizer) and then go to imaging options:

 #### Pulse Sequence Structure:
+Our sequence uses several ASL preperation pulses prior to a spoiled gradient echo (SPGR) acquisition.
+Our sequence acquires data using an interleaved variable density 3D stack of spirals kspace trajecory.

 A top-down view of our pulse sequence is shown in the figure below:
 ![pulsesequencediagram](https://github.com/fmrifrey/umvsasl/assets/96143939/4bc1e478-81b4-4090-836e-895f8e85dd65)

+At the top-level, we loop through temporal frames.
+At each frame, all data for a single image volume is collected.
+Within each frame, we acquire multiple spiral arms of the 3D stack of spirals.
+Between each arm, the stack of spirals are rotated by uniform rotations, as shown below: